Advertisement

 1 / 8

 Office vending machines and local eateries can be pricey, and don't usually offer the healthiest options.
-Packing your lunch is simple, cost-effective and a great way to ensure you'll have wholesome eats on hand, whenever hunger strikes.
+Packing your lunch is a simple and cost-effective way to ensure you'll have wholesome eats on hand, whenever hunger strikes.

 A healthy meal should be made of: